ropensci-archive/bomrang/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new patch release that adds new functionality
+* This is a new minor release that adds new functionality

 ## Minor changes